 Pursuant to R.C.
 4909.19, Columbia Gas of Ohio, Inc. ("Columbia") gives notice that it filed an Application with the Public Utilities Commission of Ohio ("Commission") on June 30, 2021, requesting authority to amend its filed tariffs to modify its rate structure; to increase the rates and charges for its natural gas distribution and transportation services; to amend its tariff to make various changes to how Columbia provides distribution and transportation services to customers; to incorporate various minor formatting and stylistic changes into its tariff; and to modify its accounting methods as necessary to effectuate its Application.
 Columbia also applied, under R.C.
-Chapter 4929, for approval of an alternative rate plan, which includes its existing Infrastructure Replacement Program ("IRP") and Capital Expenditure Program ("CEP") and their associated riders, and a request to implement a new Federally Mandated Investment ("FMI") Rider, described below.
-Additionally, Columbia applied for authority to continue offering its Demand Side Management ("DSM") Program.
+Chapter 4929, for approval of an alternative rate plan, which includes its existing Infrastructure Replacement Program ("IRP") and Capital Expenditure Program ("CEP") and their associated riders, and a request to implement a new Federally Mandated Investment ("FMI") ("DSM") Program.
 The Application affects rates and charges and terms and conditions for natural gas service for all Columbia customers in each of the 61 Ohio counties where Columbia offers service.